-Jugend debattiert international teaches young people in Central and Eastern Europe how to stand up for their opinions and views in a well-founded, convincing manner and do this in a foreign language.
+The project teaches young people how to stand up for their opinions and views in a well-founded, convincing manner and do this in a foreign language.
 This way the project strengthens the positive image of debating as a means of a democratic exchange of opinions and it promotes active multilingualism in Europe.
-The subject of the competition is debating in German about topics related to school, human rights, history and Europe.
-By dealing with relevant socio-political questions in a critical manner, Jugend debattiert international contributes to political education in the targeted Region.
+The subject of the competition is debating in German about topics related to school, human rights, civic society and Europe.
+By dealing with relevant socio-political questions in a critical manner, it contributes to political education in the targeted region.

 Training and contest

 At the beginning of every season, students engage in debating in their German lessons over the course of several months.
 Supported by an attractive set of methodologies as well as their teachers, students prepare for the competition rounds and their topics.
 The contest begins with school-level rounds and continues through regional finals to national semi-finals and finals.
 The two best-placed debaters of national finals continue to the international finals - every year it takes place in the autumn in one of the countries participating in the project.

 Four participants, two against two, debate in German about socio-politically important issues over the course of 24 minutes in total.
 The format of the debate is strictly set: in the beginning, every debater has two minutes to give their introductory speech, followed by a twelve-minute long free debate.
 In the end, every debater has a minute to sum up their arguments in the light of the debate that took place.

 The debaters are evaluated by a jury of three to five members.
 The assessment is based on four criteria: subject matter knowledge, wealth of expression, ability to lead a discussion and persuasiveness.
 The level of knowledge of the German language is not taken into consideration in the evaluation.
 As part of the assessment, every debater receives tips for performance improvement.